FundingCircle/jackdaw/jackdaw-examples/README.md

 ## Echo Stream

-This example is a trivial Kafka topology which simple copies strings from one topic (`input`) to another topic `output`.
+This example is a trivial Kafka topology which simply copies strings from one topic (`input`) to another topic `output`.
 You will need to run Kafka
 independently: